-GOP Votes Down Measures To Release Donald Trump Russia Related Information
+GOP Votes Down Measures To Release Donald Trump-Russia Information

 — The White House (@WhiteHouse) March 1, 2017

-After the hearing, and after last night’s Joint Address to Congress, the White House tweeted a message from the House Judiciary chair Bob Goodlatte, who is making it clear where he is aligned.
+After the hearing, and after last night’s joint address to Congress, the White House tweeted a message from the House Judiciary chair Bob Goodlatte, who is making it clear where he is aligned.
 The House Judiciary Committee has also tweeted that the resolution in itself was “politically charged” and “unnecessary,” although the Committee is required to be a bipartisan effort.
 An examination of the House Judiciary Committee Twitter timeline also reveals that many GOP initiatives are promoted or retweeted on their page, but no Democrat initiatives are promoted or retweeted.

 #BREAKING: @HouseJudiciary votes to report #HRes111 – a politically charged and unnecessary resolution – unfavorably to the House.